Gas Fire Removal Cost

 Can I replace a gas fire with an electric fire?

 Yes, you can replace a gas fire with a new electric fire.
-Once a gas-safe engineer has removed the old fire, make sure the gas pipe is capped so that it leaves room for the new fire.
+Once a Gas Safe registered engineer has removed the old fire, make sure the gas pipe is capped so that it leaves room for the new fire.
 You’ll need an electrician to run power to the fireplace and install the electric fire, or you can use a plug-in fire.
 The most straightforward approach is to choose an electric fire that fits in the hole where the old gas fire was.

 Sources